StydeNet/html/README.md

 ## Sandbox

-This package is well documented and unit tested; however, there is also another repository that includes integration tests and several routes, so you can clone that repository to watch this component in action in your browser or take a look and run the integration tests (is another way to learn about this component, besides reading this documentation).
+This package is well documented and unit tested; however, there is also another repository that includes integration tests and several demo pages; so if you want to watch this component in action quickly, just clone the following repository and take a look at the `routes.php` or the PHPUnit `tests/` folder:

 [Go to the sandbox repository](https://github.com/StydeNet/html-integration-tests)

+You can review those examples and tests as another way to learn more about what you can do with this component.

 ## Configuration